Skip to content

 1.3.
 Contexts learning for conceptualizing cognitive spaces.

 Context learning is important in organizing knowledge for what is thought and learnt.
 It implies both the conceptual structure of the subject matter and the operational criteria for managing contents, procedures, and resources.
-Context learning is a practical procedure for applying cognitive spaces by exploring problematic situations, analyzing leading questions and performing learning and evaluation activities.
-The steps required for context learning are the following:
+Context learning is a practical procedure for describing cognitive spaces by exploring problematic situations, analyzing leading questions and performing learning and evaluation activities.
+Then, the following are the steps required in context learning:

 1. Describe a problematic situation corresponding to a cognitive challenge to be understood and solved.